Skip to content

 Schedule UTP (Uncertain Tax Position) preparation for US registrants For US corporate taxpayers with assets exceeding USD 10 million, identify Uncertain Tax Positions related to transfer pricing under FIN 48 / ASC 740-10-25 - preparing Schedule UTP disclosure with concise description and ranking?
 AI Agent Auditor

-IRS Schedule UTP filing required under IRS Notice 2010-9 + ASC 740-10-25 recognition + measurement; IRC 6662(e) + 6662(h) penalty exposure on TP positions; ML-assisted UTP identification from intercompany flows but legal-substance review remains tax counsel + Big-4 controversy practice
+IRS Schedule UTP filing is required under IRS Notice 2010-9, with ASC 740-10-25 recognition and measurement and IRC 6662(e) and 6662(h) penalty exposure on transfer pricing positions.
+UTP identification from intercompany flows is ML-assisted, but the legal-substance review remains with tax counsel and the Big-4 controversy practice.

 Decision Record